Online Master of Social Work (MSW)

 The online format is blended synchronous, combining online coursework with live online classes taking place bi-weekly at a specific date and time.

-The Advanced Standing plan of study requires two consecutive semesters of practicum work, totaling 14 credit hours.
-The advanced level practicum requires 16 clock hours a week over two semesters for a total of 512 hours at the field practicum (from the end of August through April).
+The Advanced Standing plan of study requires two consecutive semesters of practicum work.
+The advanced level in-person practicum requires 16 clock hours a week over two semesters for a total of 512 hours at the practicum site (from the end of August through April).
+Some students employed at a social service agency may be eligible to count their employment toward practicum hours.
+Some students employed at a social service agency may be eligible to count their employment toward practicum hours.

 The Traditional plan of study requires two separate practicum placements: one during the foundation level, and one during the advanced level of the program.
-Each placement is for two consecutive semesters, totaling 14 credit hours for that year.
-During the first year of the Traditional plan of study, students will spend 16 clock hours a week for a total of 416 hours at the field practicum (from the end of August through April).
-During the second specialized year of the Traditional plan of study, students will spend 16 clock hours a week for a total of 512 hours at the field practicum (from the end of August through April).
+Each placement is for two consecutive semesters.
+During the first year of the Traditional plan of study, students will spend 16 clock hours a week for a total of 416 hours at the practicum site (from the end of August through April).
+During the second specialized year of the Traditional plan of study, students will spend 16 clock hours a week for a total of 512 hours at the practicum site (from the end of August through April).
+All practicum experiences are in person.
+Some students employed at a social service agency may be eligible to count their employment toward practicum hours.